-With the cold season has in many parts of Germany The hunting season has also started again.
-In most federal states, hunters are only allowed to take the majority of their coveted prey from September to February This is of course commendable and serves the species protection but that is exactly why you should spend the few months enjoying the culinary treasures that are available, at least in the wild, only at this time of year Don't miss out on the fresh produce available to buy.
+With the cold season has in many Parts of Germany The hunting season has also started again.
+In most federal states, hunters are only allowed to take the majority of their coveted prey from September to February This is of course commendable and serves the Species protection But that is exactly why you should, in the few months, enjoy the culinary treasures that are available, at least in the wild, only at this time of year Don't miss out on the fresh produce available to buy.

 But what can and are you allowed to hunt in Germany?

-It should be said right away that despite the extremely limited number of wild animals , not all species that can be hunted in Germany are a real feast for the palate.
-It is striking that in Germany most small carnivores , such as foxes and martens, may theoretically be hunted (and depending on the federal state), but actually never end up in the cooking pot – and unlike some of today's exotic animals (more on this later), this has not only been the case for a short time .
-Health and taste are of course the most important factors, and not all domestic four-legged animals meet our appropriately high standards.
-Other carnivores, particularly birds of prey , are also protected and may not be hunted at all.
+It should be said right away that despite the extremely limited number of wild animals that can be killed in Germany, not all species that are allowed to be hunted are a real culinary delight.
+It is striking that in Germany most small carnivores , such as foxes and martens, may theoretically be hunted (and depending on the federal state), but actually never end up in the cooking pot - and unlike some of today's exotic animals (more on this later), this has not only been the case for a short time .
+Health and taste are of course the main focus, and not all native four-legged friends meet our appropriately high standards.
+Other carnivores, especially birds of prey , are also protected and may not be hunted at all.

-But the range of edible wild animals is filled with some local delicacies that most people rarely or never get on their knife and fork.
-Are you a friend of local products and one or the other bizarre taste pleasures Then come with us on a journey through the German forests and waters and let us see what we can find on our culinary hunt and what great treasures from American cuisine we still love German game meat unexpected taste experiences can elicit.
+But also the range of edible wild animals is filled with some local delicacies that most people rarely or never get on their knife and fork.
+Are you a fan of local products and one or the other bizarre taste pleasures Then come with us on a journey through the German forests and waters and let us see what we come across on our culinary hunt and what great treasures from American cuisine we still give German game meat a very unexpected taste experiences can elicit.

-It is hardly surprising that a large proportion of the animals allowed for hunting in Germany are native birds.
-These include well-known species such as the pheasant , the wild goose or the Mallard ducks , which are particularly popular in the winter months and are also often used as alternative to the bred ducks, geese and chickens as a holiday roast The hunting season begins here in stages from August to November and ends uniformly on January 15th .
+It is hardly surprising that a large proportion of the animals released for hunting in Germany are native birds.
+These include well-known species such as the Pheasant , the wild goose or the Mallard ducks , which are particularly popular in the winter months and are also often used as alternative to the bred ducks, geese and chickens as a festive roast The hunting season here begins in stages from August to November and ends uniformly on January 15th .

-A classic from the home nests that is often neglected today is Pigeons , especially wild wood pigeons.
-Despite their reputation, pigeons are definitely worth a culinary experiment and may be eaten from the end of September right into the February be shot.
+A classic from the home nests that is often neglected today is Pigeons , especially the wild wood pigeons.
+Despite their reputation, pigeons are definitely worth a culinary experiment and may be eaten from the end of September up to the February be shot.

-Less common on menus are especially rarer poultry species , such as the woodcock or that Partridge .
-Especially in the latter case, hunters in some federal states voluntarily refrain from hunting, as the population has declined in recent decades. severe overhunting had to recover first.
+Less common on menus are rarer poultry varieties , such as Woodcock or the Partridge .
+Especially in the latter case, hunters in some federal states voluntarily refrain from hunting, as the populations have declined in recent decades. severe overhunting had to recover first.

-All native birds have one thing in common: they are particularly tasty with a mixture of fruity and spicy notes taste.
-The classic companion (along with potatoes in every conceivable form) sour side dishes such as red cabbage (preferably with apple pieces or refined with the Apple Cranberry Chutney from Stonewall Kitchen) or Sauerkraut .
-For the fruity note we recommend, similar to Thanksgiving Turkey , especially the wonderful sauces, relishes and chutneys on cranberry basis of Stonewall Kitchen or our in-house Cranberry jam .
+All native birds have in common that they are particularly tasty with a mixture of fruity and spicy notes taste.
+The classic companion (besides potatoes in every conceivable form) sour side dishes such as red cabbage (preferably with apple pieces or refined with the Apple Cranberry Chutney from Stonewall Kitchen) or Sauerkraut .
+For the fruity note, we recommend using similar Thanksgiving Turkey , especially the wonderful sauces, relishes and chutneys on Cranberry Based on Stonewall Kitchen or our in-house Cranberry jam .

 ➡️ Buy Apple Cranberry Chutney from Stonewall Kitchen